martinklamrowski/ElevatorSimulator/L1G4_i4/README.txt

 In both scenarios the Scheduler will detect the error and take the corresponding elevator out of service and will not give it anymore service requests.
 The errors are injected through the Elevator Subsystem; lines 202 and 315 of ElevatorControl.java.

+____________
+MEASUREMENTS:

+Code for measuring time has been implemented for iteration 3.
+Elapsed time values are stored in three HashMap structures.
+Each structure contains a Long with elapsed time as the key, and the initial time of the request as its corresponding value.
+Measured requests are as follows:

+	-elevatorStoppedTimes: state machine has sent STOP to an elevator
+	-elevatorArrivalTimes: an elevator's arrival sensor has been triggered
+	-floorRequestTimes: the floor subsystem has given the scheduler a service request

+The acquired measurements were taken under the conditions of the previous iteration.
+Error scenarios 1 & 2, as described above, were in effect.
+As a result, elevators 3 & 4 encounter faults, and elevators 1 & 2 pick up a majority of the work.

+The file Scheduler Timing Elapsed and Start.txt contains elapsed and start time values contained in the three previously mentioned HashMaps on program termination.